WDD 130: Web Fundamentals

 Answer

 The information section overlay moves to the bottom left of the document instead of the bottom left of the div.herodiv container.
-This is because of the principles of using position, the absolute positioned item is feeding off of its ancestors that HAVE a position property.
-None have that property now so it moves to the default document position.
-Still absolute but based upon the document now.
+This happens because, with the position property, the absolute positioned item is positioned relative to its ancestors that have a declared, position property.
+Since none have that property now, it moves to the overall document position instead of the <div class="herodiv"> container.

 4. Also note the footer using a position: fixed declaration.